 Tim qualified as a teacher in 1982 and after a year as president of the students union he ‘fell’ into the world of sales and marketing with Endsleigh Insurance.
 This was quickly followed by a move to Legal and General where he spent the next 16 years in sales and then management roles.
 In 1999 he moved to Frizzells where he progressed to a position on the board as Assistant National Sales Director.
 Made redundant at the end of 2002 he spent a year with the Skipton Group working on an acquisition and integration project before setting up his own company in 2004.

-Tim lives in Skipton with his wife Julia and has three grown up children and three Grandchildren all of whom he is very proud.
+Tim lives in Skipton with his wife Julia and has three grown up children and four Grandchildren all of whom he is very proud.
 He has also never lost his love for Newcastle United!

 Based on his wide and varied career and personal life Tim offers a range of talks which are all laced with good humour and include totally original material.